jackjliew/ai-openscale/connect-azureml.md

 Your first step in the {{site.data.keyword.aios_short}} tool is to specify a Microsoft Azure ML Studio instance.
 Your Azure ML Studio instance is where you store your AI models and deployments.
 {: shortdesc}

+You can also add your machine learning provider by using the Python SDK.
+For more information on performing this programmatically, see [Bind your Microsoft Azure machine learning engine](/docs/services/ai-openscale?topic=ai-openscale-cml-connect#cml-azbind).

 ## Connect your Azure ML Studio instance
 {: #ca-connect}